Mrkebubun/sputnik/clients/Denominations.md

 | EUR         | 1e2                 | euro                     | euro cent   |
 | MXN         | 1e2                 | peso                     | peso cent   |

+# Cash

+Cash contracts are basic currencies that a user can deposit/withdraw from the system.
+As noted above, the denominator defines the exact precision for which a cash contract is stored.
+The exchange may store internally a cash contract to more units of precision than the exchange may wish to allow deposits/withdrawals.
+For this difference we use the lot_size to define the minimum unit for which deposits/withdrawals are permitted.

 # Cash pairs

 When a user trades between two currencies, there is a third contract involved.
 It is a called a "cash pair" and it always has the format `to_currency/from_currency`.
 For example, if a user wishes to purchase bitcoins in exchange for pesos, they would place an order on the BTC/MXN contract.